 While the use of herbs and spices in complementary medicine continues to grow in popularity, comprehensive clinical research studies on the efficacy of natural treatment continue to be sparse; results are often mixed or inconclusive.

 Natural herbal medicine has been known to have adverse effects and should be taken with care.
 Some may interact with pharmaceutical drugs.
-Therefore, healthcare professionals should be consulted before taking herbal medicinal products.
+Therefore, always consult your healthcare professional before taking herbal medicinal products.

 Grenada The Nutmeg Island

 I was surprised to find that many of the exotic spices found in my local supermarket originated from my ancestral home of Grenada, also known as the 'Isle of Spice' or The Nutmeg Island.